 If you do need to access internal components, you should make sure the capacitor is fully discharged immediately after removing the microwave’s shroud or cover.
 While most high-voltage capacitors used in recent microwave models have a bleeder resistor in them that should automatically discharge the capacitor after the voltage has been discontinued, it’s always a good idea to confirm this by attempting to discharge the capacitor manually.
 This can be done by placing a screwdriver blade or needle-nose pliers across each set of capacitor terminals.
 The handle of the screwdriver or pliers should be insulated, and you should avoid touching the metal portion of the tool when the tool is in contact with the terminals.

-- Disconnect the wires from the magnetron terminals.
+Remove the wires from the magnetron’s terminals. - Set the Multimeter

-- Rotate the multimeter’s range selection dial to the lowest setting for ohms of resistance.
+Turn the dial to the lowest resistance setting (ohms). - Test for Continuity

 - Contact the black meter lead to one of the magnetron’s terminals and the red meter lead to the other terminal.